Reubinator/1v1.lol-Cheat-Framework/README.md

 - This is made as a beginners guide to making cheats for unity games, it is very basic and just uses the game 1v1.lol as an example.

 ## Features
 - Whilst this cheat was made for teaching it can also be used!
-It has a basic aimbot with a visiblity check and a few more if you things if you want to try it out.
+It has a basic aimbot with a visiblity check, chams (esp through walls) toggled on by pressing G or H (i think) and a few more if you things.

 <p align="left">
   <img src="https://media.tenor.com/m6C7F1L78cYAAAAM/angry-korean.gif" width="200" height="186">